 All field experiences are expected to follow specific, formalized, and organized plans that afford students supervised opportunities to learn as they practice and practice what they learn.
 The training goals of the first-year practicum are consistent with the curricular goals of the first year.
 Together, these should provide students with a foundation of fundamental knowledge and skills which they can build upon during their internship year, as they further refine their skills and deepen their understanding of the clinical process and roles of the professional counselor.
 Integrated closely with their practicum and internship, the year-long practicum seminar and internship seminar provide students with additional and ongoing opportunities to evaluate and practice their skills and address issues pertinent to their development as helping professionals.
 Students may not participate in practicum or internship seminar unless they also participate in an approved practicum or internship, as they are concurrent.

 Students' performance at field sites is evaluated on a semester basis by the site supervisor, who provides students with oral and written feedback.
 The clinical seminar faculty supervisor and the Field Education Office maintain regular contact with field supervisors to ensure the quality of the field experience and the progress of students at the sites.
 Credit for the practicum and internship experience is awarded at the end of each semester, based on the student’s performance in both the seminar and the field site performance.

 Work as Placement

 Under certain circumstances it may be possible for MA students who are employed in the field to use their current workplaces as their field placement sites.
-However, every such potential arrangement must first be reviewed and approved by the Program Administration and Field Education Office to ensure that it meets programmatic expectations and pre-licensure field training requirements.
+However, every such potential arrangement must first be reviewed and approved by the Director of Field Education in the Counseling and Behavioral Health Department to ensure that it meets programmatic expectations and pre-licensure field training requirements.